Oriental Hero

-Oriental Hero is a ninja-themed side-scrolling beat-'em-up video game which was published in 1987 exclusively for the ZX Spectrum by the Firebird Software Silver Range label.
-The game was developed by Tron Software and is the sequel to their earlier multi-computing-platform effort, Ninja Master (1986).
+Oriental Hero is a ninja-themed side-scrolling beat-'em-up video game published in 1987 exclusively for the ZX Spectrum under the Firebird Software Silver Range label.
+It was developed by Tron Software as the sequel to their 1986 multi-platform release, Ninja Master.

 Gameplay and plot

 Oriental Hero centers on the ninja protagonist, who after achieving victory in the previous game Ninja Master travels on the road leading to the palace of Zerwin the Wizard, who the protagonist must eventually defeat in order to win the title of Supreme Oriental Combat Master.

 The game comprises four levels, each a horizontally scrolling platform on which the player-ninja must fight several ground and flying enemies and projectiles before reaching the boss at the end of the level.
 The player-ninja can defend himself by jumping or ducking; his only fighting moves are punching, kicking, and flying-kicking.
 The projectiles appear rapidly and can kill the player with one hit but can themselves be killed with one hit.
-The ground enemies on the other hand take between one to three hits to kill.
+The ground enemies on the other hand take between one and three hits to kill.
 The bosses at the end of each level—the Terrible Indian Cobra, the Highly Technical Triple Armed War Unit, Ivan Dragovich the Russian Master, and Zerwin the Wizard—can be killed with three hits.